AlliteratedGames/cannibal-contagion-rpg/CannibalContagionRPG.md

 Any character – Survivor *or* Threat – that is somehow considered important in the game has a Threat score.
 Threats use their Threat score as their single all-purpose Characteristic, and the CiC uses it as a gauge to determine how super nasty the Survivors will be when they eventually succumb to the Infection, die, or both.

-Important Threats in ***CC*** use their Threat ratings as a sort of “hit point” tally.
+Important Threats in Cannibal Contagion use their Threat ratings as a sort of “hit point” tally.
 When characters win in Showdowns against Threats, any Hurtin’ they cause is taken directly from those Threat Scores.
 Unlike normal Hurtin’, this does not in any way impact the Card Draws of those Threats.
 Threats are handled just like other characters for purposes of elimination.
 It is important to note that if a character is in a scene and he does not have Characteristic scores or was not paid for with Adversity tokens (meaning: he is a Wallflower), then he can be killed at any time by narration.
 Only Survivors and Threats *require* Hurtin’ to be eliminated.

 Every Survivor also has a Threat score known only by the CiC, which starts at zero and increases by +1 every time that character survives a scene.
 By “survive” we mean “ends the scene still alive.”
 The Survivors’ individual Threat Scores mainly exist as a bit of foreshadowing: the higher a character’s Threat, the more dangerous they might eventually be.
 Should your Contagion’s aftermath involve Turning, then this Threat score is the basis for the Turned character’s power as a Threat.